keptn-contrib/unleash-service/README.md

 When writing code, it is recommended to follow the coding style suggested by the [Golang community](https://github.com/golang/go/wiki/CodeReviewComments).

+To manually verify your changes, please follow the guide in the [example/ folder](example).

 ### How to release a new version of this service

 It is assumed that the current development takes place in the `main` branch (either via Pull Requests or directly).